 Recurrent respiratory papillomatosis

 Recurrent respiratory papillomatosis is caused by human papillomavirus (HPV) strains 6 and 11.
-HPV is spread through sexual contact or when a mother with HPV genital warts passes it onto her baby via childbirth.
+HPV is spread through sexual contact or from vertical transmission when a mother with HPV genital warts passes it onto her baby during childbirth.

 Clinical signs and symptoms depend on the patient and the severity of recurrent respiratory papillomatosis.
 Recurrent respiratory papillomatosis most commonly causes a hoarse voice that may be low-pitched or sound strained.
 Patients may have labored breathing due to airway obstruction.
 Some patients may have difficulty speaking or may be unable to speak.
 Infants may have a weak cry, failure to thrive, and episodes of choking.
 Other clinical symptoms include chronic cough, difficulty swallowing, dyspnea, foreign body sensation, and choking episodes.